 Roast suckling pig

-This delicious dish is a must on Cusco's tables during Christmas.
-It is traditionally prepared with a suckling pig (young pig) marinated with spices and baked in the oven.
-It is served with tamales, potato pie and fresh salad.
+This delicious dish is a must on tables during Christmas in Cusco and New Year's day.
+It is traditionally prepared with a suckling pig marinated with spices and baked in the oven.
+It is served with tamales, potato and fresh salad.

 Roast suckling pig | TreXperience